Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ### 1.3 Plugins

 Only a fraction of all the possible tools and functions are visible in the default view of QGIS as a lot of functionality is done via **plugins**.
 You can manage plugins in the QGIS plugin manager: select *Plugins* \> *Manage* and install plugins.
 Here you can see what plugins are already installed to your repository and install new or update/uninstall current plugins.
+In some rare cases, you may not be able to find a tool for an exercise because it was not included in your installation.
+Plugins is a good place to look for it.

 ![Plugins](https://docs.qgis.org/3.28/en/_images/plugin_details.png)